 Support from the Waterford Learning Centre

 Engaging students in our literary culture and sharing our enthusiasm for reading is core to our mission.
-We provide a wide selection of quality literature and high interest non-fiction in both print and digital formats, including a large collection of manga and other graphic novels.
+We provide a wide selection of quality literature and high interest non-fiction in both print and digital formats, including a large collection of Manga and other graphic novels.

-All boys participate in the well-regarded Accelerated Reader Program, which motivates reading practice through differentiated goals, and provides assessment through quizzes.
+Boys in years 5-7 participate in the well-regarded Accelerated Reader Program, which motivates reading practice through differentiated goals, and provides assessment through quizzes.

 The teacher librarians continue to foster professional relationships with teachers across all key learning areas in order to promote meaningful tasks that develop students as collaborators, creators, problem-solvers and critical thinkers.

-Our library staff prepare Year 10 students for the academic rigours of senior study by facilitating the HSC: All My Own Work program.
+We prepare Year 10 students for the academic rigours of senior study by facilitating the HSC: All My Own Work program.
 This program ensures all boys are aware of the principles and practices of good scholarship.
 This includes understanding and valuing ethical practices when locating and using information as part of their HSC studies.